clercjs/clerc/README.md

 # 🗒 Description

-Clerc is a library for building CLI Apps in Node.js, Deno or Bun.
-It's designed both for single-command CLIs, or for very complex CLIs that have subcommands.
+Clerc is a full/featured library (tool set) for building CLI Apps in Node.js, Deno or Bun.

 # ✨ Features